 Get Our Free Money Tips Email!For all the latest deals, guides and loopholes - join the 12m who get it.
 Don't miss out

 Enter answers at speed

-A free add-on for web browser Firefox, Split Panel lets you split existing browser windows in half, so you can see two web pages at once.
+There's a free add-on for web browser Google Chrome called Split Tabs, which lets you look at separate browser windows side by side, so you can see two web pages at once.
 This way, you can copy and paste answers at speed.

 Turbo-charge your form filling

 While you can set browsers to remember basic information such as names and addresses, they aren't that intelligent and often put the wrong info in fields.

 Free web program Roboform is a form-filling weapon that easily outguns typing alone.
 It stores info such as addresses, phone numbers and postcodes and uses them to automatically fill in online forms.

 The details are stored on your computer.
 All you need to remember is the crucial master-password to access them.